spd75/spd75.github.io/_pages/aac_program-design.md

 <img src="/images/a_images/program/butinter.png" alt="image" style="width:70%">
 </p>
 <p align = "center">
-Pseudo Code for what is performed in the button interrupts
+Pseudo-code for what is performed in the button interrupts
 </p>
 <br>